-When people contact me about the Mandela Effect, their messages are usually about one of three things:
+Through early 2018, when people contacted me about the Mandela Effect, their messages were usually about one of three things:

-- A new example of the Mandela Effect they’ve discovered or recently read about.
+- A new example of the Mandela Effect they’d discovered or recently read about.

 - A question about someone else’s evidence that the Mandela Effect is real.

 - Their personal tipping point.
-Those emails usually include a story, and then something like “that’s when I knew it wasn’t just me.”
+Those emails usually included a story, and then something like “that’s when I knew it wasn’t just me.”

-The latter are among the most personally rewarding.
+The latter were among the most personally rewarding.
 I’m delighted that the Mandela Effect confirms people’s memories.
 It helps them realize they’re not alone, and – no – they’re not “crazy.”

 The fact is, as much as I try to avoid conspiracy theories, apparent history can be manipulated.